Ship blocking Suez Canal moves slightly, unclear when it will refloat

 Fourteen tugs have so far been involved in efforts to refloat the Ever Given, although Boskalis and Smit Salvage have warned that using too much force to tug the ship could damage it.

-Berdowski said a land crane would be brought in at the weekend which could lighten the Ever Given’s load by removing containers, though experts have warned that such a process could be complex and lengthy.
+Berdowski said a land crane could lighten the Ever Given’s load by removing containers, though experts have warned that such a process could be complex and lengthy.

 “If we don’t succeed in getting it loose next week, we will have to remove some 600 containers from the bow to reduce the weight,” he said.
 “That will set us back days at least, because where to leave all those containers will be quite a puzzle.”

-Reporting by Ahmed Fahmy in Suez, Omar Fahmy and Aidan Lewis in Cairo, Nafisa Eltahir in Khartoum, Yusri Mohamed in Ismailia, Bart Meijer in Amsterdam, and Euan Rocha in MumbaiWriting by Aidan LewisEditing by Louise Heavens and David Holmes
+Reporting by Ahmed Fahmy in Suez, Omar Fahmy, Aidan Lewis, Alaa Swilam and Nayera Abdallah in Cairo, Nafisa Eltahir in Khartoum, Yusri Mohamed in Ismailia, Bart Meijer in Amsterdam, and Euan Rocha in MumbaiWriting by Aidan LewisEditing by Louise Heavens, David Holmes and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.